netresearch/timetracker/README.rst

    #.
 Ensure that the project provides the issue type ``task``
    #.
 Let's assume it is named ``Customer Project`` with the key ``INTERNAL``

 #.
-Create the clients ticket system in TimeTracker
+Create the client's ticket system in TimeTracker

    #.
 Go to ``Administration > Ticket-Sytem`` and create a new one:

       Name:
         e.g. ``Customer ticket system``

       Type:
         ``Jira`` or ``Other`` or what you like

         The type does not effect this feature in any way

       URL:
         e.g. ``https://ticketing.customer.org/%s``

         This is used to generate links in the work log description

       Timebooking:
         No